primatejs/primate/docs/guide/project-structure.md

 use.

 To pin the current version of Primate for your project, run `npm i primate`.
 A package.json file will be created for you if it doesn't exist.
+Make sure you commit this file into your version control system.

 ## routes